 Khalid said the two men who carried out the June 28 attack had been caught in the northeastern state of Kelantan, where they had been awaiting instructions from Wanndy to carry out further attacks.

-"Following their arrest, police managed to seize a grenade, and it was suspected it would have been used in a planned attack," Khalid said.
+"Following on from their arrest, police managed to seize a grenade, and it was suspected it would have been used in a planned attack," Khalid said.

 He said two other people had been arrested for helping to hide the suspects.

-According to Channel News Asia, Wanndy, 27, is believed to be operating from al-Raqqah in Syriah and is now number one on Malaysia’s most wanted terrorist list.
+According to Channel News Asia, Wanndy, 27, is believed to be operating from Syria’s al-Raqqah and is now number one on Malaysia’s most wanted terrorist list.
 He reportedly left for Syria in 2014.

 Others arrested included a 17-year-old in the eastern state of Sabah, on the island of Borneo, who was believed to have been planning a "lone wolf" attack on non-Muslims after communicating with another Malaysian ISIL member in Syria.